Dasharo/dasharo-blobs/protectli/vault_adl_n/README.md

       * 0C.02.89.30 - base unmodified Intel FSP version

-Intel Management Engine and Flash Descriptor have been generated from Intel CSME for Alder Lake-N 16.50.12.1453v2 Consumer software kit using genuine components provided by Intel, subject to the
-[PV Intel OBL Software License Agreement 11.2.2017][INTEL SLA].
+Intel Management Engine and Flash Descriptor have been generated from Intel CSME for Alder Lake-N 16.50.12.1453v2 and 16.50.15.1515v3.1 Consumer software kit using genuine components provided by Intel, subject to the [PV Intel OBL Software License Agreement 11.2.2017][INTEL SLA].

 You can verify the binary hashes using signatures made by the Dasharo release keys for given platform available on [3mdeb-secpack](https://github.com/3mdeb/3mdeb-secpack).